Brightest Place in the WorldA Novel$24.95Author: David Philip MullinsFormat: Cloth

 Against the sordid backdrop of Las Vegas—and inspired by the PEPCON disaster of May 4, 1988—this engaging novel is a story of grief and regret, disloyalty and atonement, infatuation and love.

-David Philip Mullins is an associate professor of English at Creighton University and a graduate of the Iowa Writer’s Workshop.
-His fiction has appeared in many publications, including in The Yale Review, Ecotone, Cimarron Review, Fiction, and Folio.
+David Philip Mullins is the author of Greetings from Below and associate professor of English at Creighton University.
+He is a graduate of the Iowa Writers' Workshop, and his fiction has appeared in many publications, including in The Yale Review, Ecotone, Cimarron Review, Fiction, and Folio.

 Every few years a writer comes along to tell us a new story about a place we thought we knew.
 David Philip Mullins is that writer.
 Las Vegas is his world.
 Gone are the glitter and the glamour; revealed are the jarring effects of an industrial disaster in a massive, ever-changing city.
 Through four compelling characters, Mullins examines the universal themes of family, loss, sex, and the yearning to communicate.
 Carefully written in beautiful prose, The Brightest Place in the World is a moving and stunning novel from a natural writer.Chris Offutt, author of My Father, the Pornographer and Country Dark